YD525/SSELexicon/README.md

 If you have any questions or need help, feel free to drop by our Discord — I'm always happy to help:
 [https://discord.gg/GRu7WtgqsB](https://discord.gg/GRu7WtgqsB)

-By the way, this entire tool is currently developed solely by me — **YD525**.
-While it’s built on top of excellent open-source frameworks like Mutagen and Champollion,
-the tool itself (logic, UI, workflow, translators, etc.) is written entirely by me.
-It’s a lot of work, and yes...
-I’m tired. 😩
-Your encouragement really means a lot!

 ---